USGS-R/WQ-Review/README.md

 1. Download the install executable from ScienceBase:
 Link to ScienceBase page for USGS personnel will be available when WMA Technical Note is released.

-2. Run WQReviewInstall_vX_X.exe and follow the installation instructions.
+2. Run WQReviewInstall_X_X.exe and follow the installation instructions.

 **DO NOT INSTALL WQ-REVIEW INTO YOUR PROGRAM FILES DIRECTORY OR THE APPLICATION WILL NOT RUN.
 INSTALL TO C DRIVE OR YOUR DOCUMENTS FOLDER.**